Program overview

 • Professional Academic: Engaging in teaching and research at universities or colleges.

-• Criminal Justice: Contributing to law enforcement or rehabilitation programs.
+• Criminal Justice: Opportunities in law enforcement, corrections, or rehabilitation services.

-• Human Resources: Managing employee relations and organizational culture within companies.
+• Human Resources: Managing employee relations, recruitment, and organizational development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.